KeasiaCyber/ActiveDirectoryLab/README.md

 <h1>💻 Active Directory Home Lab 💾</h1>

 <h2>Description</h2>
-In this home lab project, I'll be walking you through the process of setting up an Active Directory environment using Oracle VirtualBox., we'll gain a deeper understanding of how Active Directory and Windows networking function works.
-Let's dive in and explore together how to set up this essential infrastructure.
+In this home lab project, I'll be walking you through the process of setting up an Active Directory environment using Oracle VirtualBox.
+We'll gain a deeper understanding of how Active Directory and Windows networking functions work.
+Let's dive in and explore how to set up this essential infrastructure together.
 <br />